-In May 2022, a temporary commemorative public artwork will come to Nuneaton & Bedworth.
-On the second anniversary of the COVID pandemic, Sanctuary will recognise the losses left in its wake, offering a moment to remember our loved ones and acting as a beacon of hope to mark the rebirth, recovery and regeneration of the whole community.
+Sanctuary will offer a moment to remember our loved ones and act as a beacon of hope to mark the rebirth, recovery and regeneration of the whole community.

 In May 2022, a unique public memorial will be built in Nuneaton & Bedworth, birthplace of George Eliot and home to the country’s largest Armistice Day Parade.
 Sanctuary will stand as an unforgettable temporary structure and space of healing, built by the local community to commemorate the nation’s loss during Covid.
 Artichoke, the UK’s leading producers of extraordinary live events, will bring their unique approach to public art to the region, inviting people to come together in the spirit of remembrance and hope.

 Delivered in association with Coventry-based company Imagineer, the producers are calling for local people who want to get involved, meet new people and learn new skills, both for the build and for the event itself.
 Sanctuary will bring people together from across the area and provide opportunities for employment and training, working through community groups and local partners.